enaeher/local-time-duration/readme.md

 #<DURATION [0/1500/0] 25 minutes>
 ```

-`local-time-duration` also provides functions for working with `local-time` timestamps in conjunction with duration:
+`local-time-duration` also provides functions for working with `local-time` timestamps in conjunction with durations:

 ```
 LTD> (timestamp-difference @2014-01-01T09:00:00 @2014-01-01T06:00:00)